List of Bianchi Cup champions

 The NRA Bianchi Cup is the National Action Pistol Championship, an event in Action Shooting.
-In 2014, there was $500,000 worth of cash and prizes up for grabs.
+The 2014 prize fund was valued at $500,000 in cash and prizes.

 Match History

 The Bianchi Cup was created in 1979 by John Bianchi, Bianchi International, and awarded to the winner of the Bianchi Cup International Pistol Tournament.
-NRA designated the Bianchi Cup as the National Action Pistol Championship in 1984 and assumed operational control of the tournament the next year.
+The National Rifle Association of America designated the Bianchi Cup as the "National Action Pistol Championship" in 1984 and assumed operational control of the tournament the next year.
 Bianchi International presented the Bianchi Cup to the NRA in 1985.
 The Cup is awarded annually to the National Action Pistol Champion.